hmcts/idam-user-dashboard/README.md

-# IdAM User Dashboard
+# idam-user-dashboard

-## Purpose

-IdAM User Dashboard is to be the new and improved replacement for the [IdAM web-admin](https://github.com/hmcts/idam-web-admin) service.
+dAM User Dashboard is to be the new and improved replacement for the [IdAM web-admin](https://github.com/hmcts/idam-web-admin) service.
 IdAM User Dashboard will utilise a new techstack (NodeJS/ExpressJS/Nunjucks), bring a multitude of QoL improvements and intends to focus more on the user-management aspect of the IdAM web admin interface.

-**STILL IN DEVELOPMENT**

 ## Getting Started